 - Population growth, urbanization, land conversion, and increasing water demand threaten Texas’ natural resources.

-- Programs aimed at water resources focus on watershed health and protection, onsite wastewater treatment systems, water-use efficiency, and private water well and soil nutrient management.
+- Water resource programs focus on watershed health and protection, onsite wastewater treatment systems, water-use efficiency, private water wells and soil nutrient management.

-- Programs for enhancing and managing wildlife and fisheries focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices, and aquaculture and pond management tools.
+- Wildlife and fisheries programs focus on restoration and conservation of wildlife habitat, disease and predator control, harvest management practices and aquaculture and pond management tools.

-- Programs for community and economic development bolster parks tourism, including open-space planning, and outreach to support planned development and growth as well as the $28 billion outdoor recreation and tourism industry.
+- Community and economic development programs bolster parks tourism, including open-space planning and outreach to support planned development and growth as well as the $28 billion outdoor recreation and tourism industry.

-- AgriLife Extension assists the Texas Parks and Wildlife Department in coordinating the Texas Master Naturalist Program.
-The program encompasses 11,694 volunteers who help with research and provide stewardship education at nature centers, parks, and other nature-based sites totaling more than 226,000 acres.
+- Texas Master Naturalist encompasses 5,188 volunteers who help with research and provide stewardship education at nature centers, parks, and other nature-based sites totaling more than 227,000 acres.

-- AgriLife Extension’s Texas 4-H Youth Development Program engaged 82,144 youth in natural resource and environmental learning activities.
+- Texas 4-H Youth Development Program engaged more than 68,000 youth in natural resource and environmental learning activities.

-- Water conservation programs produced estimated cost savings of $7.6 million.
-Groundwater protection education led to over $1 million in economic benefits for private well owners.
+- Water conservation programs produced estimated cost savings of $11.2 million, while groundwater protection education led to over $880,000 in economic benefits for private well owners.

 - Participants in ecosystem management programs reported anticipated economic benefits of $29.2 million on 1.3 million managed acres.